TECHTUNE-I-T-SOLUTIONS/vibe2gether/SUPABASE_STORAGE_SETUP.md

 - `profile_pictures` - For user profile pictures
 - `cover_pictures` - For user cover/banner pictures
 - `posts` - For user post images/videos
+- `verifications` - For storing uploaded ID documents and selfies (used by the verification workflow)

 ### 2. Disable or Configure RLS Policies